-This is a companion product to Body Solid's GDCC210, but with a smaller frame design and a straight chin up bar instead of the curved one featured on the GDCC.Read more
+This is a companion product to Body Solid's GDCC210, but with smaller frame design and a straight chin-up bar instead of the curved one featured on the GDCC.Read more

 The unit is supported by two parallel steel beams with rubberized feet to protect your floor.
 The flat weight plates are made of cast iron, with resistance adjustment via a pin.
 There are 25 possible exercises you can do.
 Maximum resistance caps out at 320 pounds, more than enough for the average fitness enthusiast.
 Chrome and corrosion resisting paint throughout the frame will keep the steel strong and attractive for years.

-The center pull up bar has a knurled center to give you a better grip.
-User weight capacity is around 300 pounds.
-You cannot do weight assisted pull ups with this unit.
-The adjustable, 180 degree pulleys are nylon with fiberglass reinforcement.
+The center pull-up bar has a knurled center to give you a better grip.
+The user weight capacity is around 300 pounds.
+You cannot do weight assisted pull-ups with this unit.
+The adjustable, 180-degree pulleys are nylon with fiberglass reinforcement.

-The two side handles, which secure the cable pulls to the frame, are the only accessories that come with the frame.
-You can always add benches, ankle cuffs, and other accessories from Body Solid as the need for each one arises.
+The two side handles, which secure the cable pull to the frame, are the only accessories that come with the frame.
+You can always add benches, ankle cuffs, and other accessories from Body-Solid as the need for each one arises.